ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - It′s better to have a fire extinguisher and not need it than to need a fire extinguisher and not have it.<br>

+- Time spent on the destruction of others is time not spent for your own growth.<br>